Myanmar: Political culture

 The major political parties are the National League for Democracy and the Union Solidarity and Development Party.

 Myanmar's army-drafted constitution was approved in a referendum in May 2008.
 The results, 92.4% of the 22 million voters with an official turnout of 99%, are considered suspect by many international observers and by the National League of Democracy with reports of widespread fraud, ballot stuffing, and voter intimidation.

 The elections of 2010 resulted in a victory for the military-backed Union Solidarity and Development Party.
 Various foreign observers questioned the fairness of the elections.
 One criticism of the election was that only government-sanctioned political parties were allowed to contest in it and the popular National League for Democracy was declared illegal.
 However, immediately following the elections, the government ended the house arrest of the democracy advocate and leader of the National League for Democracy, Aung San Suu Kyi, and her ability to move freely around the country is considered an important test of the military's movement toward more openness.
-After unexpected reforms in 2011, NLD senior leaders have decided to register as a political party and to field candidates in future by-elections.

-Myanmar's political history is underlined by its struggle to establish democratic structures amidst conflicting factions.
-This political transition from a closely held military rule to a free democratic system is widely believed to be determining the future of Myanmar.
-The resounding victory of Aung San Suu Kyi's National League for Democracy in the 2015 general election raised hope for a successful culmination of this transition.
+According to the V-Dem Democracy indices, Myanmar in 2024 was one of the most autocratic countries in the world.